smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 ### Capture Application ID

-It is possible to type a known Message Capture Application ID into this field; however, the text must match exactly (at this time), so it is critical that the text be a perfect match to the Application ID text string.
+It is possible to type a known Message Capture Application ID into this field; however, the text must match exactly (at this time - this method will change to a more flexible method with LSAM version 21.1), so it is critical that the text be a perfect match to the Application ID text string.
 This is made easy by using the F10 function key to branch to the Work with Message Data Capture Definitions list display.

 From the Capture Definitions list display, type option 1 next to the Definition that should be linked to the Parameters record, then press Enter to complete the link and return to the Parameters maintenance display.